harness/developer-hub/docs/continuous-delivery/gitops/connect-and-manage/multiple-argo-to-single-harness.md

    The Argo CD projects are imported.

-   Here's an example in which the Argo CD applications, repositories, repository certs, and clusters are imported.
+   Here's an example where the Argo CD applications, repositories, repository certs, and clusters are imported.

    ![](./static/multiple-argo-to-single-harness-70.png)